lucasbotka/MMM-PID/README.md

 # MMM-PID

-*MMM-PID* is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that displays public transport departure boards from stops integrated into the [PID](https://pid.cz/) system - Prague integrated transport (CS Pražská integrovaná doprava) .
-Using Golemio free API.
+*MMM-PID* is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that displays real-time departure boards for public transport stops within the [PID](https://pid.cz/) system.
+Using the free Golemio API, it shows departure times, including any current delays, for Prague and the surrounding region in the Czech Republic.

 ## Screenshot